 Cats are very interesting animals, with some very intense and often odd behavior.
-This can include grooming and other silly or sometimes unexplainable behaviors.
 One question feline owners often have is about cats grinding teeth.
 This is something felines do for a few different reasons.
 It can be accompanied by other things like excessive drooling, clicking, crunching, swollen gums, and more.
-Though not something that affects every cat, teeth grinding is something purr parents may often have to deal with.
+Though not something that affects every cat, teeth grinding is something pet parents may often have to deal with.

-Teeth grinding can happen for a few different reasons.
-Sometimes this behavior can be an indicator of underlying medical or behavioral issues.
+Cats grinding teeth can happen for a few different reasons.
+Sometimes, this behavior can be an indicator of underlying medical or behavioral issues.
 Purr parents need to understand the reasons behind it.
-Some of the most common causes of this tooth scraping include dental problems, pain or discomfort, stress, and anxiety.
+Some of the most common causes include dental problems, pain or discomfort, stress, and anxiety.
 Let’s explore these reasons a little closer.

 What Is Feline Teeth Grinding?